Anteater: Interactive Visualization of Program Execution Values in Context: Related Work

-\paragraph{Visual Debugging} Many attempts have been made to leverage visualization principles to augment the debugging process.
-Some efforts add visualization options to breakpoint and step-through debuggers~\cite{Cheng2016,Lieberman1995ZStep95,Do2018VisuFlow,Reiss2014CodeBubbles,mirur,rozenberg2014templated,litvinov2017tool}.
-Others show task-specific information about the execution, such as an overview of the heap~\cite{Aftandilian2010}, the impact of resource utilization on control flow~\cite{Ohmann2016Perfume}, object mutation~\cite{Schulz2016}, or run-time state and data structures of the program~\cite{Sundararaman2008HDPV}.
 Generally, these tools present localized views that describe one particular state of the execution.
 Some tools provide additional context by allowing back-stepping in the debugger or providing a history of the execution~\cite{Reiss2014CodeBubbles,Gestwicki2005JIVE,Lieberman1995ZStep95}.
+In addition, some tools provide global views to show the behavior of values over the entire execution.
 Aftandilian et al.~\cite{Aftandilian2010} give a global view of the heap by taking snapshots throughout the program.
 Schulz et al.~\cite{Schulz2016} provide a global view of object mutations; if the object is numeric, the global view shows the value behavior throughout the execution.
 Some tools give global views of value behaviors by introducing sparklines next to the line of source code defining the value~\cite{beck2013visual,hoffswell2018augmenting}.
 In contrast, \oursystem{} displays global views that take the execution context into account.
-As we show in Section~\ref{sec:evaluation}, this perspective can be particularly helpful in debugging scenarios.
+As we show in our evaluation, this perspective can be particularly helpful in debugging scenarios.

+Hoffswell et al.~\cite{hoffswell2016visual} and Burg et al.~\cite{Burg2013} describe systems for visually debugging user interactions, one on Vega specifications and the other on web applications in general.
+Similar to Anteater, both systems recognize the importance of recording program behavior and providing global views of data to understand the inner-workings of a program.
+They differ from Anteater in their focus on debugging interactions with an application rather than the execution of a program.